amwmedia/infect.js/README.md

 # Getting Started

 ### Registering a dependency
-A simple call to `infect()` with the name you want to use, and the mutible object you'd like to register will do the trick.
-In the example below we are using a function, but you can register any type of mutible value (Dates, Arrays, Objects, etc).
+A simple call to `infect()` with the name you want to use, and the mutable object you'd like to register will do the trick.
+In the example below we are using a function, but you can register any type of mutable value (Dates, Arrays, Objects, etc).

 ```javascript
 infect('Logger', function (str) {